Rachel Dyer

 Rachel Dyer: A North American Story is a Gothic historical novel by American writer John Neal.
-Published in 1828 in Maine, it is the first bound novel about the Salem witch trials.
+Published in 1828 in Portland, Maine, it is the first bound novel about the Salem witch trials.
 Though it garnered little critical notice in its day, it influenced works by Nathaniel Hawthorne, Henry Wadsworth Longfellow, John Greenleaf Whittier, and Walt Whitman.
 It is best remembered for the American literary nationalist essay, "Unpublished Preface", that precedes the body of the novel.

 Following a darkly poetic narrative, the story centers on historical figure George Burroughs and fictional witch hysteria victim, Rachel Dyer.
 With about two-thirds of the story taking place in the courtroom, it follows the trials of multiple alleged witches.
 Themes include justice, sexual frustration, mistreatment of Indigenous Americans by Puritans, the myth of national American unity in the face of pluralist reality, and republican ideals as an antidote for Old World precedent.

 Originally written in 1825 as a short story for Blackwood's Magazine, Rachel Dyer was expanded after Neal returned to his hometown, Portland, Maine, from a sojourn in London.
 He experimented with speech patterns, dialogue, and transcriptions of Yankee dialect, crafting a style for the novel that Neal hoped would come to characterize American literature.
 Ultimately, the style overshadowed the novel's plot.
-Rachel Dyer is widely considered to be Neal's most successful novel, with a more controlled construction than his preceding books.
+Rachel Dyer is Neal's most famous novel and widely considered to be his most successful, with a more controlled construction than his preceding books.
 A second edition was not released until it was republished by facsimile in 1964.